 Step 9: Wipe over the face with Balancing Skin Tonic to clean the skin and apply a coat of Rapid Response Detox Masque.
 This immediately calms the skin and provides extra disinfecting benefits in the pores.
 Leave on 10 minutes and wipe off.
 Voila!
 Now that the pores are super clean, I again apply Skin Drink Concentrate followed by Hydraboost Rescue Crème and put a red LED light onto the skin for 10 minutes for a collagen boost.

-Step 10: Mix up my favorite mask using a seaweed powder and Bio Calm Repair Masque into a creamy, wet texture and apply it to the face and neck.
+Step 10: Apply your favorite mask, like Bio Calm Repair Masque, to the face and neck.
 This is the finishing mask that is very cool when applied and creates an occlusive, non-breathable barrier over the skin so the serum and creme underneath have no place else to go but deep within the skin.
 The cold temperature (35 degree farenheit), pushes blood away from the skin and in the process creates a vacuum effect to also pull in the creme and serum, as well as to provide a calming benefit.
 Leave on 10 minutes.

 Step 11: Peel off the mask (it turns rubbery-y when it dries) and finish off by patting on a few drops of Pro Remedy Oil.
 Demi loves this oil but since she’s prone to clogged pores from all the makeup she has to wear, patting it on top of moisturizer rather than using in place of a moisturizer simply creates a protective barrier to prevent moisture evaporation and ensures that the oils don’t get directly into the pores.